ArnaudBuchholz/reserve/doc/openui5.md

 The community around the framework is **growing** and **several tools** are publicly available in the [NPM repository](https://www.npmjs.com/search?q=openui5).

-In particular, when it comes to building an application, you must add the following NPM packages to your project :
+When it comes to building an application, you must add the following NPM packages to your project :

 * [@ui5/cli](https://www.npmjs.com/package/@ui5/cli) : it contains the required **[tooling](https://github.com/SAP/ui5-tooling#ui5-tooling) to initiate, serve and build your application**.<br />It cumulates [27 MB](https://packagephobia.now.sh/result?p=@ui5/cli) of files *(including dependencies)*.

 * [@openui5/sap.ui.core](https://www.npmjs.com/package/@openui5/sap.ui.core) : this is the OpenUI5 **core runtime**.<br /> It takes [26.4 MB](https://packagephobia.now.sh/result?p=@openui5/sap.ui.core).

-* [@openui5/sap.m](https://www.npmjs.com/package/@openui5/sap.m) : this is the main OpenUI5 control library, with responsive controls that can be used in touch devices as well as desktop browsers.<br /> It weights [10.2 MB](https://packagephobia.now.sh/result?p=@openui5/sap.m).
+* [@openui5/sap.m](https://www.npmjs.com/package/@openui5/sap.m) : this is the main OpenUI5 control library, with responsive controls that can be used in touch devices as well as desktop browsers.<br /> It weighs [10.2 MB](https://packagephobia.now.sh/result?p=@openui5/sap.m).

 * [@openui5/themelib_sap_fiori_3](https://www.npmjs.com/package/@openui5/themelib_sap_fiori_3) : the default theme *(including specific fonts)*. <br /> It requires [4.2 MB](https://packagephobia.now.sh/result?p=@openui5/themelib_sap_fiori_3).